cmmr/h5lite/README.md

 **h5lite** is an R package that provides a simple and lightweight interface for reading and writing HDF5 files.

-It is designed for R users who want to save and load common R objects (vectors, matrices, arrays, factors) to an HDF5 file without needing to understand the low-level details of the HDF5 library.
+It is designed for R users who want to save and load common R objects (vectors, matrices, factors, data.frames) to an HDF5 file without needing to understand the low-level details of the HDF5 library.

 ## Why use h5lite?